dennysgithub/graceful-sun/content/posts/japan.md

 ---
-title: Stjäl konkurrenterna dina kunder?
+title: Stjäl konkurrenterna dina kunder i Google Maps?
 excerpt: >-
   The Shrines of Ise have been celebrated as the prototype of Japanese architecture.
 Largely of wood, traditional housing and many temple buildings